Student Code of Conduct - UTDSP5003

 - A hearing notice sent to the address listed in the registrar's records shall constitute full and adequate notice.
 The failure of a student to provide the registrar with a current address, the refusal to accept delivery of the letter, or failure to read mail or e-mail shall not be a good cause for failure to respond to the notice.

 - If a student fails without good cause, as determined by the dean, to comply with a hearing notice sent under Subsection D, the hearing will proceed as scheduled and the student will be notified of the decision of the Discipline Committee or Hearing Officer in accordance with Section 49.17.

 - Hearings shall proceed generally as follows:

-- the hearing officer/chair will determine whether the respondent was informed of his or her rights in accordance with Section 49.18;
+- the chair of the Discipline Committee or Hearing Officer will determine whether the respondent was informed of his or her rights in accordance with Section 49.18;

 - the dean presents opening statements and evidence;